Start a Project

 OWASP Top 10 2021 vulnerabilities

-Open Web Application Security Project (OWASP) is a non-profit organization.
-That provides guidelines to protect web applications from risks.
+The Open Web Application Security Project (OWASP) is a non-profit organization that provides guidelines to protect web applications from risks.

-They also released a list of the top 10 vulnerabilities called as OWASP Top 10, which describes the major threats to web applications in detail.
+They also released a list of the top 10 vulnerabilities, the OWASP Top 10, which describes the major threats to web applications in detail.

 The OWASP Top 10 is a common security and developer awareness guide for online applications.
 It represents a universal consensus on the most critical web application security threats.

-Furthermore, companies should use this document to ensure that the risks associated with their online applications are mitigated.
+Furthermore, companies should use this document to mitigate the risks associated with their online applications.

 The OWASP Top 10 is probably the most effective initial step toward converting the organization’s software development culture to one that creates more secure code.